 We are in a new era of pay transparency.
 There has been a steady drumbeat of new legislation, with states that broke pay transparency ground early inspiring others to shape their own unique regulations.
-And now, with more employees openly sharing their salaries and new legislation continuing to pass in 2022, many employers are realizing that pay transparency is here to stay.
+And now, with more employees openly sharing their salaries and new legislation continuing to pass, many employers are realizing that pay transparency is here to stay.

 If you are feeling unprepared, don’t worry.
 You’re not alone.
 To help, our team of experts has put together a comprehensive cheat sheet for all the U.S. pay transparency legislation — and guidance for how to comply now and set yourself up for success.

-Current salary range disclosure requirements in the U.S.
+Current pay range disclosure requirements in the U.S.

-Note: Beginning in January 2023, employers with 15+ employees must disclose the wage scale or salary range on every job posting.
-Smaller employers must still provide pay scale information to applicants “upon request” and employers must provide employees the pay scale for their current position upon request.
+Employers with 15+ employees must disclose the wage scale or salary range on every job posting.
+Employers with 1+ employees must provide pay scale information to applicants “upon request” and must provide employees the pay scale for their current position upon request.

 Must provide applicants the wage range for a position for which the applicant is applying, upon the earliest of (a) the applicant's request, or (b) prior to or at the time the applicant is made an offer of compensation.

 Must provide employees the wage range for the employee's position upon (a) the hiring of the employee, (b) a change in the employee's position with the employer, or (c) the employee's first request.

 |Yes, but not in job posting||Base pay||Now (2021)|

 |Maryland||Must provide the wage range to applicants, upon request.||No||Base pay||Now (2020)|